Buy Now. Pay Later.

-Psychezoa Luminosum by Samuel Farrand
+Psychezoa Luminosum

-Psychezoa Luminosum by Samuel Farrand
+Psychezoa Luminosum

 Psychezoa Luminosum is inspired by one of my all-time favorite spirit animals—the mesmerizing, alien-like jellyfish.
 These oceanic beings fascinate me endlessly.
 With their translucent membranes and bioluminescent biology, it’s almost hard to believe they’re part of our world—they feel more like creatures from James Cameron’s Avatar than Earth’s oceans.